 Nutrition Special Interest Group

 The members of this SIG are seeking growth and education in application of nutrition expertise to individuals living with an eating disorder.
-The SIG functions as a source of support, consultation and collaboration for its members by addressing clinical dilemmas, sharing referral and resource information and promoting scholarly presentations at both eating disorder and general dietetic conferences.
-While the majority of SIG members are dietitians, this SIG is open to all health care professionals and we encourage a multidisciplinary association.
+The SIG functions as a source of support, consultation and collaboration for its members by addressing clinical dilemmas, sharing referral and resource information and promoting scholarly presentations at both eating disorder and general nutrition conferences.
+This SIG welcomes all healthcare professionals with an interest in nutrition research and clinical practice, and we encourage a multidisciplinary association.

 Future Goals and Planned Activities